I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 There are at least three ways to install Tor:

 1. From the Raspberry Pi OS itself: this has probably already happened with the installation of tor-geoipdb.
 This method is recommended in authoritarian countries.
-However, usually that installs an older long-term-supported version of tor.
+However, usually, it installs an older, long-term-supported version of tor.

-2. From the Debian repository of the TorProject: we don’t recommend to use this way because it doesn’t support 32bit ARM systems/OS anymore with a debian package.
+2. From the Debian repository of the TorProject: we don’t recommend using this method because it doesn’t support 32-bit ARM systems/OS.

-3. From the unofficial Tor repositories on GitHub: we recommend this method as the standard way to install tor on the TorBox (used below).
-If necessary, forks can be used as mirror sites.
+3. From the official Tor repositories on GitHub: we recommend this method as the standard way to install tor on the TorBox (used below).

-First step: Compiling and installing a specific version of tor from the unofficial Tor repositories on GitHub
+First step: Compiling and installing a specific version of tor from the official Tor repositories on GitHub

-Select a specific tor version from the unofficial Tor repositories on GitHub (alpha versions are not recommended!) and copy the link for the .tar.gz file (right click on the little .tar.gz sign); you need that link for the wget command below.
+Select a specific tor version from the unofficial Tor repositories on GitHub (alpha versions are not recommended!).
+Copy the link of the source code file (the tar.gz file).
+You need that link for the wget command below.

 cd <torversion>